Learn how to interact with the Kandji Agent using its Command Line Interface (CLI)

 sudo log config --mode "level:default" --subsystem io.kandji.KandjiAgent

-Example command usage:
+Example debug logging command usage.

 sudo kandji logs --no-format --debug --last 10000 >~/Desktop/kandji.log